-If there’s one thing that ecommerce owners hate, it’s their checkout abandonment rate, no matter how low it is!
-Baymard Institute reports an average cart abandonment rate drawn from the top 31 sources of online ecommerce data including some big players such as IBM and Forrester Research.
-Their results show that the average checkout abandonment rate is a shocking 68%.
+If there’s one thing that ecommerce owners hate, it’s their Checkout / shopping cart abandonment rate, no matter how low it is!
+Baymard Institute reports an average shopping cart abandonment rate drawn from the top 31 sources of online ecommerce data including some big players such as IBM and Forrester Research.
+Their results show that the average shopping cart abdandoment rate is a shocking 68%.

 A little less than 7 out of 10 people simply leave your site when they have something in their cart and are almost to the finish line!

-So How To Reduce Your Checkout Abandonment Rate?
+So How To Reduce Your Shopping Cart Abandonment Rate?

 - Get credible – Show security badges and help info next to checkout buttons

 - Only a click or call away – Show customer support contact info

 - When will I get it? – Show delivery date at cart and during checkout if possible